Written by the Dental Fear Central Web Team

 Some people find that a few positive encounters with a dentist eliminate their fears altogether – if that’s the case for you, congratulations!!
 Read no further.

-Although it is said again and again on our forum that Doomsday is the hardest day by far, there can be situations when Life After Doomsday is not all plain sailing.
+Although it is said again and again on our forum that Doomsday is the hardest day by far, there can be situations where Life After Doomsday is not all plain sailing.
 But first of all:

 Credit where credit is due!

 Many people fail to realise how remarkable their achievement of actually having visited a dentist is – regardless of whether it went brilliantly or not so well (or even awful).
 Confronting your greatest fears is such a difficult thing to do.
 Perhaps even the most difficult thing you’ve ever done and will ever do.
 If you can face a severe phobia head on, you can do anything!

 Also, there’s no point in beating yourself up over “what might have been” had you confronted your fear earlier.
 What matters is that you’ve done it now!
 It may sound clichéd, but it’s true… there’s no point in crying over spilled milk – and you deserve to feel very proud of yourself for your achievement.

 If you didn’t manage to find Mr. or Mrs. Right first time round, the above still holds true – you’ve confronted what is probably your biggest fear and you should be very proud of that, even if it doesn’t feel like that right now (you may want to jump straight to the “When Things Go Wrong” section below, though).

 (As always, take from the following what you want, and if anything doesn’t strike a chord with you, discard it.)